neurodata/neurodata.io/content/about/agreements.md

 2. provide a link to the code/analysis (if its not obvious), and
 3. state our new commitment of the day.

 Note that the daily "commitment" is not a goal, it is something that you are actually committed to completing for the day, ie, it is your top research priority for the day.

+Each of us can "opt-in" and "opt-out" of daily standups for any period of time.
+However, the expectation is that if you do opt-in, you do so for an explicit period of time, and you do so daily.